Author: Vanessa Ngan, Staff Writer, 2005.

 Around 4-7 days after exposure skin may start to peel and flake off.

-The treatment of sunburn is to provide relief of the discomfort it can cause.
-This can be achieved with the use of analgesics (pain-killers), cool baths, aloe vera lotions and moisturisers.
+The treatment of sunburn is to provide relief of the discomfort it can cause with the use of analgesics (pain-killers), cool baths, aloe vera lotions and moisturisers.

 However, sunburn is better prevented than treated.
 Sun protection is your best defence against sunburn and other damaging effects of UV radiation.